These Austin residents worry that explosions may be hate crimes

 Austin, Texas (CNN)It's unclear whether a series of deadly package explosions in Austin are racially motivated.
 But until more is known, some residents of color in the Texas capital say they feel under threat.

-Three package bombs exploded at homes in Austin over the course of 10 days -- one on March 2 and two on Monday -- killing two people and injuring two others.
-Police are considering the possibility they could be hate crimes since the victims were African-American and Hispanic, but they do not yet know a motive.
+Three package bombs exploded at homes in Austin in 10 days -- one on March 2 and two on Monday -- killing two people and injuring two others.
+Police are considering the possibility they could be hate crimes since the victims were African-American and Hispanic, but they don't have a motive yet.

 "We cannot rule out hate, but we're not saying it's hate," Austin Police Chief Brian Manley said Thursday.